12 Warning Signs Of A Sleep Disorder

 4. Difficult Staying or Falling Asleep

 When you try to sleep, you may find it difficult to fall asleep.
 On the contrary, at the time of staying awake, it may be difficult to keep awake.
-This could be due to irregular sleeping pattern.
-So you may want to set a sleeping pattern that matches with your schedule.
+This could be due to an irregular sleeping pattern.
+So you may want to set a sleeping pattern that matches your schedule.
 Otherwise, it is possible to feel disturbed during sleeping or staying awake.
-If the issue persists for a long time, then it is best to seek a professional help.
+If the issue persists for a long time, then it is best to seek professional help.

 5. Crawling or Tingling Feeling in Legs at Bedtime

 You may feel a tingling sensation on your leg during the day.
 This sensation grows around sleep time, especially at the night.
 You may also feel the urge to move your legs.
 This could be a symptom of a sleep disorder, restless leg syndrome.
 This condition is often because of Parkinson’s disease, ADHD, etc. Sometimes the exact cause is hard to point out.

 Fatigue, inability to sleep at the required time, feeling sleepy the whole time, may contribute to anxiety.
 This in turn can make you feel irritated throughout the day.
 You may find yourself losing your temper often at petty things.